 Silk is one of the most delicate materials you can own, and washing it wrong even once can permanently change how it looks and feels.
-If you have a Honeydew Sleep silk eye mask or any mulberry silk sleep mask, knowing how to clean a silk eye mask properly keeps it soft, smooth, and effective for years.
+If you have a Honeydew Sleep silk eye mask, knowing how to clean a silk eye mask properly keeps it soft, smooth, and effective for years.
 The good news: washing a silk eye mask correctly takes less than 10 minutes.

 Mulberry silk is a protein-based fiber, much closer to human hair than to cotton or polyester.
 That's what makes it so soft and skin-friendly.
 But it's also what makes it sensitive to heat, harsh chemicals, and mechanical stress.